 OUTPUTS: Each output can supply up to 5 ma at ground.
-Drive capability at the positive output voltage is provided by internal 2200-ohm resistors returned to \div 10 volts.
+Drive capability at the positive output voltage is provided by internal 2200-ohm resistors returned to +10 volts.
 The upper positive level will be no more than 0.8 volts above the clamp voltage.

 Grounded inputs provide grounded outputs; negative inputs produce positive outputs.
-Output rise and fall TTT are less than respectively 100 and 150 nsec.
+Typical rise and fall times are respectively 100 ns and 200 ns.